3after2after1/flutter_day8/README.md

 A new Flutter project.

-## GTask: Signing app with keystore
+## Task: Signing app with keystore

-Task: Signing